malmiteria/dajana/README.md

 I will also mostly back my listing of use cases on my real life experience as a developper, using knowledge managment interview techniques.

+## The use case i'm faced with as a web developper, or the things i do and how i go about it

+ - add / remove / modify some behavior of the program i'm writing, by adding, removing, modifying code, or adding appropriate libraries
+ - try to understand what the code does today, by reading it, running it myself, or asking coworker to explain their codes
+ - try to make sure i don't accidentally remove features / reintroduce bugs, by adding automated tests on those features and bugs (the behavior of the program i know i want or don't want), when i work on those bug / features
+ - catch bugs, by adding tools such as sentry to collect and display crash reports
+ - git
+ - ensure everyone (even new hires) could read / understand my code, with minimal interaction on my part, by refactoring my code, meaning, in this order :
+   - properly naming variables / functions / objects in a way that explains what they do or don't.
+Hopefully, this means when someone else tries to understand my code, they can read it, and it's enough.
+No need to run the code (or the tests), or to ask me what it means.
+   - adding comments (even tho it's easy to forget to update those once the feature changes, so they aren't 100% accurate)
+   - writing docs (even tho, not everyone always read it or know where to find it)
+ - refactor so i can add features / reove bugs in the future
+ - allow myself to work and break everything without breaking anything for users
+ - try to reduce time and effort needed to do any common and repeatable tasks (install the program, run it, test it, and so on) by scripting those actions.